azdavis/azdavis.net/posts/define-pl-01-en.md

 One answer is that the definition of programming language is its implementation.

-Given some programming language $L$, an implementation of $L$ is a program, which takes as input the text of a program $p$ in the language $L$.
-Then, it either directly interprets $p$, or it compiles $p$ into some kind of output.
+Given some programming language $L$, an implementation of $L$ is a program, which takes as input the text of a program $p$ in the language $L$, and produces as output some result based on $p$.
-This output can then be executed or otherwise used later.

-The former type of implementation is aptly called an "interpreter", the latter a "compiler".

-It is undeniable that for a programming language to be useful, it must have an implementation.
-Otherwise, it would be impossible to run any programs in that language.

 But what if a programming language has not one, but multiple implementations?
 Which one of these implementations is the one that defines the programming